Henri-Étienne Beaunis: Works in physiology and anatomy

 His works in physiology led him to gain interest in hypnosis.
-He joined Ambroise-Auguste Liébeault, Hippolyte Bernheim and Jules Liégeois to defend the theses of the Nancy School against those of the Salpêtrière School of Jean Martin Charcot.
+He joined Ambroise-Auguste Liébeault, Hippolyte Bernheim and Jules Liégeois to defend the theses of the Nancy Schoolof Hypnosis against those of the The Salpêtrière School of Hypnosis of Jean Martin Charcot.
 The Nancy School thought that hypnosis was a state similar to sleep produced by suggestion, while the Salpêtrière School thought that it was a pathological state similar to hysteria.
 In 1887, he published Le somnambulisme provoqué: études physiologiques et psychologiques that he originally wanted to include in Recherches expérimentales sur les conditions de l'activité cérébrale et sur la physiologie des nerfs.
 The pressure of his editors encouraged him to create a separate work.

 After this publication on hypnosis, he continued to publish general works in physiology and psychophysiology.
 In 1889, he published Les sensations internes, a synthesis of internal senses other than the five classically studied senses which underlie physiological mechanisms.
 In 1890, he published L'évolution du système nerveux.
 In 1889, he founded at the Sorbonne the first French psychology laboratory.
 In 1894, he founded with Alfred Binet the scientific journal L'Année psychologique.
 In 1893, he published in his Travaux du Laboratoire de Psychologie Physiologique, a description of two cases of synesthesia.